Headache, migraine and acupressure

 1. relaxation for the neck

-Many people complain of headaches radiating from the neck.
-Here you can roll up your Shakti Mat with the tips facing outwards (you may need to use a towel to help).
-If you have one of our acupressure cushions, you can lie on it.
-This works just as well lying down - for example in bed or on the carpet - as it does sitting down, e.g. on the couch.
-You can then either relax, read a book or watch TV.
+Many people complain of headaches that radiate from the neck.
+Here you can roll up your Shakti Mat with the tips facing outwards (you may want to use a towel to help).
+If you have one of our acupressure pillows, you can lie on it.
+This works just as well when lying down—for example, in bed or on the carpet—as it does when sitting, e.g., on the couch.
+You can then either relax, read a book, or watch TV.
 This usually stimulates GB20 at the same time.

 Yes, it sounds damn prickly and it really is.
 But some people dare to do it.
 Especially if your headache or migraine is in the forehead area, this could be a way to loosen up your forehead muscles.
 You can stimulate the GB14 point at the same time.
 At this point, it is important to emphasize that you should perform this exercise very consciously and carefully, as the tips of the Shakti Mat are very sharp and should therefore never come close to your eyes!